-We have audited the financial statements of the Kingston Community Credit Union Limited (the "Credit Union") which comprise the statement of financial position as at December 31, 2018, and the statements of accumulated other comprehensive income, reserves and members' equity, comprehensive income and cash flows for the years ended December 31, 2018, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Kingston Community Credit Union Limited (the "Credit Union"), which comprise the statements of financial position as at December 31, 2019 and December 31, 2018, and the statements of accumulated other comprehensive income, reserves and members' equity, comprehensive income, and cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Credit Union as at December 31, 2018, and the results of its operations and its cash flows for the years ended December 31, 2018 in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Credit Union as at December 31, 2019 and December 31, 2018, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.